canalguada/nicy/README.md

   -n, --dry-run        display commands but do not run them

 List options:
-  -f, --from=DIRECTORY list only objects from this DIRECTORY
+  -f, --from=CONFDIR   list only objects from CONFDIR directory

+Install options:
+      --shell=SHELL    generate script for SHELL
+      --path=DESTDIR   install inside DESTDIR

+Rebuild options:
+      --force          ignore existing files in cache

 Manage options:
       --user           inside the slice of the current user --system         inside the system slice
       --global         inside the global user slice
-      --all            inside either system or global user slice
+      --all            inside either system or global user slice -n, --dry-run        display commands but do not run them

 The PRESET argument can be: 'auto' to apply the specific preset for the command, its rule, if any; 'cgroup-only' to apply only the cgroup